santagoy/san-tagoy-neoc/content/posts/better-coffee.md

 That wasn't great because whenever you asked about myself It was after I'd done something bad and it happened to be my fault.

-Worst of all, coffee would taste undeservingly sour as if I were being punished.
+Worst of all, coffee would taste undeservingly bitter as if I were being punished.
 I really should have stopped counting my comeuppances, the direct results of my shortcomings, and my attempts at getting better without really trying.